Matt's Monsters

-Matt's Monsters is an animated series broadcast by Disney Channel and Disney XD, and formerly on Jetix.
+Matt's Monsters is a French-Dutch-Italian animated television series created by Jan Van Rijsselberge.
+It was co-produced by Gaumont-Alphanim (its first television series as a subsidiary of Gaumont), Laterna Magica and Rai Fiction.
+The show has been broadcast on Disney Channel and Disney XD (formerly Jetix).
 Matt's Monsters debuted in May 23, 2008 in France, and in other countries in June 1, 2009.
 The series follows a nine-year-old boy named Matt, who is ready for action as he enlists his dad, his neighbor Manson and his pet monster Dink to run a monster agency as they hunt down for monsters of all shapes, sizes and forms and save the city of Joliville.